camunda/camunda-docs-manual/content/update/minor/719-to-720/was.md

 ---

-title: "Update an IBM Websphere Installation from 7.19 to 7.20"
+title: "Update an IBM Websphere Liberty Installation from 7.19 to 7.20"

 menu:
   main:
-    name: "WebSphere"
+    name: "WebSphere Liberty"
     identifier: "migration-guide-720-was"
     parent: "migration-guide-720"